-Albania, Montenegro and North Macedonia move ahead with dayahead markets establishment22.
-May 2019. / SEE Energy News
+Albania, Montenegro and North Macedonia move ahead with dayahead markets establishment, SEE Energy News

 The Western Balkans 6 (WB6) electricity monitoring report, published by the Energy Community (EnC) Secretariat, points to positive developments in the establishment of day-ahead markets in Montenegro and North Macedonia.
 However, the pace of reforms in the WB6 region overall must be accelerated if market coupling is to take place within the time horizon foreseen.
 The establish-ment of a legal framework harmonized with the Third Energy Package and a power exchange, the key prerequisites, are yet to be completed by all WB6 Contracting Parties.